koniz-dev/stream-pulse/docs/api/chat-api.md

 ## Overview

-StreamPulse sử dụng Firebase Realtime Database để xử lý real-time chat.
-Không có REST API endpoints cho chat - tất cả được xử lý trực tiếp qua Firebase client SDK.
+StreamPulse uses Firebase Realtime Database to handle real-time chat.
+There are no REST API endpoints for chat - everything is handled directly through the Firebase client SDK.

 ## Firebase Database Structure